bertholdm/isfdb3-calibre/README.md

 Version History:

+Version 1.4.0 06-01-2024
+- Correct title url in comments.
+- For title records: Display title and link of first publication, if given.
+- Title template in options to build custom titles.
-Version 1.2.2 03-30-2023
+Version 1.3.0 03-16-2024
+- Extended exact search for generic titles:
+  In simple search all params except 'arg' and 'type' are ignored: https://www.isfdb.org/cgi-bin/se.cgi?arg=STONE&type=Fiction+Titles
+  A search for 'STONE' found 3720 matches.
+  The first 300 matches are displayed below. -- no chance for simple or generic titles Version 1.2.2 03-30-2023
 - When pub was found with only "isfdb" id, no title id was cached, so a unnecessary title search was fired.
   Solved by parse ContentBox 2 for title link in pub record.